mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

      })
      ```

-1. Copy the `/etc/gitlab/gitlab-secrets.json` file from your Consul server, and
+1. Copy the `/etc/gitlab/gitlab-secrets.json` file from the first Omnibus node you configured and add or replace
-   then replace the file of the same name on this server.
-If that file isn't on
+   the file of the same name on this server.
+If this is the first Omnibus node you are configuring then you can skip this step.
-   this server, add the file from your Consul server to this server.

 1. Save the file, and then [reconfigure GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure).